St. Basil's Church (Toronto): St. Basil's Stained Glass Windows

 The original St. Basil's Church windows were of plain glass covered with red bunting.
 As part of the late 1870s renovations stained glass was installed in the north wall windows and a beginning was made to provide stained glass in the windows on the west wall.
 The stained glass is the work Nathaniel Theodore Lyon of the firm, Robert McCausland, Ltd., one of the oldest stained glass studios in North America.
 The cost was covered by donations from parishioners and college priest alumni.

 The most prominent is the stained glass triptych window over the high altar depicting three figures.
 Viewed from left to right from the nave they depict St. Michael, the patron saint of the college, St. Basil, the patron saint of the Basilian Fathers, and St. Charles Borromeo, the patron saint of Father Charles Vincent, the second Rector of the College and Pastor of the Church who was oversaw the renovations the completion of which was marked by the twenty-fifth anniversary of his ordination to the priesthood.
 The cost of this window was covered by three priest alumni, Fathers Laurent and Rooney of Toronto and Father Heenan of Hamilton.
 Stained glass was also installed in the windows over the two side altars.
 These windows were later removed, bricked over and the wall plastered.

 As part of the 1877-78 renovations stained glass was installed in the dormers and the windows on the west wall of the Church.
-Beginning in the sanctuary and moving south, the double windows on the west wall depict first the Blessed Virgin and St. Joseph; next, St. Peter and St. Paul, then St. Andrew and St. James the Great, then St. John the Evangelist and St. Matthias.
+Beginning in the sanctuary and moving south, the double windows on the west wall depict first the Blessed Virgin and Saint Joseph; next, Saint Peter and Saint Paul, then Saint Andrew and Saint James the Great, then St. John the Evangelist and Saint Matthias.
 The fifth window depicts Jesus blessing the children.
 It was dedicated in 1906 in honor of Father Patrick Brennan, the third pastor of St. Basil's, on the first anniversary of this beloved long-serving beloved pastor's death.
-The sixth window shows St. Thomas and St. Bartholomew; the seventh St. Matthew and St. Simon; the eighth St. Philip and St. Jude.
-The most southerly window on in this wall offers an incomplete and disordered inventory of the saintly figures depicted in the windows along this wall.
+The sixth window shows Saint Thomas and Saint Bartholomew; the seventh Saint Matthew and Saint Simon; the eighth Saint Philip and Saint Jude.
+The most southerly window along this wall offers an incomplete and disordered inventory of the saintly figures depicted in the windows along this wall.
 Votive candles were installed in 1888.